 When do we start salvage radiation?

 If the PSA is rising, the patient may be referred for salvage radiation.
 Salvage treatment is a second attempt at cure.
-The higher the PSA climbs, the lower the success rate of salvage radiation will be.
-If a patient wishes to avoid adjuvant radiation and do early salvage treatment (if required) then typically the PSA should be monitored closely and radiation should be started when the PSA is still less than 0.5 if possible.
+The higher the PSA has climbed, the lower the success rate of salvage radiation will be.
+If a patient wishes to avoid adjuvant radiation and do early salvage treatment then typically the PSA should be monitored closely and radiation should be started when the PSA is ideally at 0.1 – 0.2, and less than 0.5 if possible.
 PSA progression after surgery is defined as three consecutive PSA rises, or alternatively two consecutive rises and a PSA over 0.1.

 A study by AJ Stephenson in 2009 looked at how the PSA level at the time of starting salvage therapy affects the success of salvage radiation: